 If the knocker did not go gin, and the values are equal—or the knocker's value is greater than his opponent's—then the knocker has been undercut.
 The knocker's opponent scores 10 points plus the difference between the values.

 If the knocker has no unmatched cards, it's known as "going gin" and he scores 25 bonus points (some sources say the bonus should be 20 points).
 Additionally, his opponent cannot score any points, even if his opponent also had no unmatched cards.

-If only two cards remain in the draw pile after a player discards and neither player has knocked, the round ends in a draw.
-The same player deals again.
+If only two cards remain in the draw pile after a player discards and neither player has knocked, the round ends in a draw and the same player deals again.

-Additional rounds are played until one player's cumulative score reaches 100 points or more.
-That player is the winner.
+Additional rounds are played until one player's cumulative score reaches 100 points or more and that player is the winner.